 After you leave the hospital, you may need a home care nurse, physical therapist, occupational therapist or another medical professional.
-UT Home Care Services offers a variety of special services including home infusion therapy, hospice care, wound care, patient instruction/teaching and assistance with adapting to your home environment following your hospital stay.
+The University of Tennessee Medical Center Home Care Services offers a variety of special services including home infusion therapy, hospice care, wound care, patient instruction/teaching and assistance with adapting to your home environment following your hospital stay.
 Many patients will qualify for the use of an emergency personal response service at no charge while a patient of UT Home Care Services.
-For information, call 865-544-6200.
+For information, call (865) 544-6200.